 - Beach mat: A lightweight alternative a baby chair.
 If you don't want to carry a lot of things with you to the beach, have a beach mat.

 Things to do with your baby at the Beach: Baby Beach Games

 The sand is interesting to your baby (especially the older ones).
 Watch him vigilantly.
 One day, (if he's already at the grasping stage), he is going to want to pick a handful and put it in his mouth.

 Watch out for any sharp objects in the sand too like broken shells or even broken glasses.

-When the water is rough, I recommend not taking the baby to the water at all.
-Yes, there’s a possibility that he will like it, but there’s also a chance of danger that you just don’t want to take with these little ones.
-If you must go in, make sure you check the water conditions beforehand and know where the lifeguard is.
+Don't take your baby to the beach when the water is very rough.
+Yes, there's a possibility that he will like it, but there's also a chance of danger that you just don't want to take with these little ones.
+If you must go in to the sea, make sure you check the water conditions beforehand and know where the lifeguard is.